 On our Go Overseas page, we've got a handy placement picker to help you explore the options.
 Are you up for a challenge?
 Want to use your summer holiday to serve others?
 Gain experience of life in a developing community?
 We have some great overseas opportunities for you.

 The placements vary in price from year to year.
 The cost includes the following: pre-departure training, insurance, debrief event, a medical package, Tearfund staff time and in-country travel, accommodation and food.

 The cost does not cover flights, injections, visas (if required), travel to and from the pre-departure training and reunion events, or any day trips/gifts bought while in country.

 Although your placement cost does not include flights, visas or injections, you will receive good advice and support about organising these aspects.
 As you will need to pay for these yourself, it is important to keep any fundraising for flights, visas and injections separate from the donations you send to Tearfund to pay for the placement (ie this must be done personally and not through JustGiving or an equivalent site, as the fundraising for these elements is not considered to be a charitable donation).

 Please note that all costs are subject to change; this is due to the variable nature of overseas travel expenses.

 Worried about costs?

 When we first meet you at an interview day or at pre-departure training, we will give you some ideas about fundraising.
-If you would like more inspiration, check out Tearfund's fundraising webzone and Nia’s blog:
+If you would like more inspiration, check out Tearfund's fundraising webzone and Nia’s blog with eight fundraising tips.

 We don’t ask you to pay the whole cost all at once!